 - 5.15 Although asking the entity to split the recognised expenses could result in the most accurate information, users may be critical about such information received from an entity as the information would always involve some level of subjectivity.
-Users may accordingly want to make their own split. - 5.16 Entities could help users of financial reports making their own estimates of the expenses recognised for a period relating to the current period and those relating to future periods.
+Users may accordingly want to make their own split. - 5.16 Entities could help users of financial reports making their own estimates of the future-oriented expenses.
 This could be done by providing more granular information on the expenses recognised for a period.
-The entity could thus be required to provide information on specific expenses recognised (in addition to the current requirement in IAS 38 to disclose the aggregate amount of research and development expenditure recognised as an expense during the period), to the extent the expense would be material.
-The list of specific expenses of the period could include, but not be limited to, for example: - a) Spending on patents; - b) Marketing expenses (including information on spending on trademarks/brands); - c) Staff training expenses (not included in research and development costs or sales and marketing costs).
+The entity could thus be required to provide information on specific expenses recognised (in addition to the current requirement in IAS 38 to disclose the aggregate amount of research and development expenditure recognised as an expense during the period), to the extent the expenses would be material.
+The list of specific expenses of the period could include, but not be limited to, for example:

-- 5.17 Often, at least a part of those listed expenses could affect future earnings.
+- a) Expenses related to patents; - b) Marketing expenses (including information on spending on trademarks/brands); - c) Staff training expenses (not included in research and development costs or sales and marketing costs). - 5.17 Often, at least a part of those listed expenses could affect future earnings.
 Users could thus assess whether the expenses recognised in a period could affect future earnings positively or negatively (for example, if the expenses are lower than in previous periods). - 5.18 To assess how the future-oriented recognised expenses affect current margins, it would be necessary to link the specified recognised expenses with the line items in which they are included in the statement of financial performance.
 This could, for example, be done in a matrix similar to that illustrated in Figure 5.2.
-In the example, an entity is presenting 'Costs of sales', 'Marketing and distribution expenses', 'Administrative expenses' and 'Research expenses' on the face of its statement of financial performance and provides further information on these expenses in the matrix included in the notes to the financial statements.
+In the example, an entity is presenting 'Costs of sales', 'Marketing and distribution expenses', 'Administrative expenses' and 'Research and development expenses' on the face of its statement of financial performance and provides further information on these expenses in the matrix included in the notes to the financial statements.